Participants of the bean business platform workshop in Kigali, Rwanda. (Credit; Lilies Gachanja)

 The leadership position percentage for women meets the country’s mandatory 30% of women in all decision making bodies.
 Noteworthy is that women in the elected committees were voted in mainly as treasurers and advisors.

 A presentation and discussion on the importance of mainstreaming gender into the platform defined gender equality as not equating women to men, but giving women opportunities they do not have to strengthen their partnership with men.
 As a result of this, the participants from different bean platforms all over the country, after several deliberations for two days, agreed unanimously to vote in two women or girls each into the executive committee in charge of gender.
 These new executive members are expected to make sure that gender is considered in all activities and ideas implemented by the platform.
-With this new initiative, the elected committee members will increase to 74 with 36 women increasing women’s percentage in leadership positions to 48.6%.
+With this new initiative, the elected committee members for women will increase from 18 to 36.
+Therefore women’s percentage in leadership positions is now 48.6%.
 The participants also pledged to increase women quota in leadership positions to 50% in the next two years.

 Empowering women through the bean business platform